Diseases

 Skip Navigation LinksDCPH-A Home / Topics / Diseases & Conditions / Diseases / Influenza and Contagious Respiratory Illnesses

-Several respiratory illnesses have symptoms such as runny or stuffy nose and coughing that may at first seem like the common cold but are more serious and even fatal in certain persons.
-These diseases are all contagious (can be passed from one person to another) through the air (usually from tiny droplets in the air when a sick person coughs, sneezes, or talks).
-People may also become infected when touching objects contaminated with the viruses or bacteria and then touching their eyes, nose, or mouth.
+Several respiratory illnesses share symptoms such as runny or stuffy nose and coughing that may seem like the common cold but may be more serious.
+These respiratory illnesses can be passed from one person to another, usually from tiny droplets in the air when a sick person coughs, sneezes, or talks.
+People may also become infected when touching objects contaminated with viruses or bacteria (germs) and then touching their eyes, nose, or mouth.

-Key illnesses identified in the military population include these infections:
+Key illnesses identified in the military population include:

 • Viral: influenza (flu), COVID-19, respiratory syncytial virus (RSV), and measles